 As Redditor sparkedavisjr points out, “what follows appears to be a three syllable word that appears to start with a J. I’m not a great lip-reader, but I’m fairly certain what she says is Jaehaerys.”

-Jaehaerys is a Targaryen name.
+John Snow’s birth name is Jaehaerys, a Targaryen name.

 Jaehaerys I was the 4th Targaryen king to sit the Iron Throne.
 He was known as “the Wise”, “The Conciliator”, and “the Old King”.
 His long rule was prosperous and he was aided by his sister-wife Alysanne, who convinced Jaehaerys to expand the Night’s Watch and granted them the land now known as the New Gift.